Tatayna-san/generation_references/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/Generation_references`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-This gem allows you to get information about various facts about anime.
+This gem allows you to get information about various facts about anime and information about MMO games.
 Information about the facts includes:
 - Anime name
 - Facts about anime
+Information about Games includes:
+- Title
+- Thumbnail
+- Short description
+- Game url
+- Genre
+- Platform
+- Publisher
+- Developer
+- Release
+- Profile

 ## Installation